-- 1. Loan secured against fixed deposits of Rs.
-Nil as at March 31, 2010 (Rs.
-310,000 as at March 31, 2009) represent bank loans for working capital requirements.
-These borrowings bear interest ranging from 10%-11.90% p.a. and are repayable within one year from the balance sheet date. - 2.
-Term bank loans bear interest ranging from 9.50% to 13.50% p.a.
+- 1. Term bank loans bear interest ranging from 9.50% to 13.50% p.a.
 The term loans are secured by way of pari-passu first charge over the unencumbered movable fixed assets acquired out of such term loans availed by the Company.
-Further these loans are collaterally secured by way of equitable mortgage over the office premises and also by way of pari passu second charge on the entire current assets of the Company. - 3.
-Letter of credit discounted (including buyer's credit) is secured by pari-passu charge on current assets of the Company and moveable assets of the company, both present and future.
-These borrowings bear interest ranging from 11% to 14% p.a.
-Such facilities are renewable every year. - 4.
+Further these loans are collaterally secured by way of equitable mortgage over the office premises and also by way of pari passu second charge on the entire current assets of the Company. - 2.
+Working capital facilities include Letter of credit discounted, buyer's credit and foreign currency demand loan.
+These are secured by pari-passu charge on current assets of the Company and moveable assets of the company, both present and future.
+Foreign currency demand loan bear an interest of Libor +550 bps.
+Other working capital borrowings bear interest ranging from 11% to 14% p.a.
+Such facilities are renewable every year. - 3.
 Borrowings from others are secured against relevant assets and software.
 However, the Company is in the process of obtaining no objection certificate from the bank with whom such relevant assets and software are hypothecated.